University libraries in the United States

 The United States contains some of the largest academic libraries in the world.
-Among the most notable collections are those at Harvard University, Yale University, the University of Michigan, the University of Illinois at Urbana–Champaign, and Columbia University.
+Among the most notable collections are those at Harvard University, the University of Michigan, Yale University, the University of Illinois at Urbana–Champaign, and Columbia University.
 Many others were founded more recently, and are consequently on a much smaller scale.

 History

 The first colleges in the United States were intended to train members of the clergy.
 The libraries associated with these institutions largely consisted of donated books on the subjects of theology and the classics.
-In 1766, Yale had approximately 4,000 volumes, second only to Harvard.
+In 1766, Yale University had approximately 4,000 volumes, second only to Harvard University.
 Access to these libraries was restricted to faculty members and a few students: the only staff was a part-time faculty member or the president of the college.
 The priority of the library was to protect the books, not to allow patrons to use them.
 In 1849, Yale was open 30 hours a week, the University of Virginia was open nine hours a week, Columbia University four, and Bowdoin College only three.
 Students instead created literary societies and assessed entrance fees in order to build a small collection of usable volumes often in excess of what the university library held.

 Around the turn of the century, this approach began to change.
-The American Library Association was formed in 1876, with members including Melville Dewey and Charles Ammi Cutter.
+The American Library Association was formed in 1876, with members including Melvil Dewey and Charles Ammi Cutter.
 Libraries re-prioritized in favor of improving access to materials, and found funding increasing as a result of increased demand for said materials.